How big is a Strava tile?

 A longer answer:

 The most zoomed in tiles that are used on this site (and are recorded on VeloViewer) are the "level 14" tiles from the OpenStreetMap.
-To get to level 14, you start at level 0 which is one single tile representing the whole world.
+To get to level 14, you start at level 0 which is one single tile representing all the world below about 85 degrees North and above 85 degrees South.
 You then zoom in to split that tile into 4 equal-sized tiles, each with a side half the length of the first tile.
 This gets you level 1.
 Then you zoom in again splitting those four tiles into four tiles each, making a total of 16 tiles covering the whole world at level 2, each with a length of a quarter of the length of the original.
 So at level 2 you have a total of 4*4 = 16 tiles.

 OpenStreetMap has a page all about zoom levels.